sinedied/articles/articles/azure/cosmosdb-nestjs/cosmosdb-nestjs.md

 - Azure Cosmos DB can be used with many different drivers including MongoDB, allowing easy integration with existing libraries.
 - While TypeORM primary focus is SQL databases, it also works very well with NoSQL using MongoDB.

-Here is the final project [source code on GitHub](https://github.com/sinedied/catfacts).
-TODO
+Here is the final project [source code on GitHub](https://github.com/sinedied/pets-api).

 ## What will you learn here?